 - Our Dragons Are Different: "The Dragon Tamers" includes a Western style dragon covered nose to tail in rusty armor plating; after a set of adventures (including a fight with a giant), he ends up befriending the blacksmith's son and the other children in the village, after which the armor falls off and the dragon turns out to be the world's first cat.

 - Taken for Granite: Kathleen in The Enchanted Castle is turned into marble after carelessly wishing she was a statue (because statues are cool - temperature-wise, that is).
 She remains conscious, but fortunately being a statue is very comfortable and calming.
-Kathleen knows everything will turn out fine all she has to do is wait patiently until the spell wears off.
+Kathleen knows everything will turn out fine as all she has to do is wait patiently until the spell wears off.
 Later averted when all the statues come to life, Kathleen among them, and she begins to panic.
 The animate statues however are still marble rather than flesh and blood.